© 2025 Kansas City Public Radio

 Internships are temporary positions through the University of Missouri-Kansas City and are therefore subject to a background check.

-Application materials should be combined into a single PDF file (no Word documents, please).
-Applicants who do not submit as a single PDF file will be asked to resubmit their materials by the deadline.
+Application materials should be sent using PDF files (no Word documents, please).
 Incomplete and late applications will not be accepted.

 KCUR is firmly committed to seeking qualified candidates for all job openings, to offer equal employment opportunity to all persons, and to take affirmative action to ensure that such opportunities are provided.